fabrizio-pasti/esqlj-elastic-jdbc/README.md

 _elApi expression allows you to invoke specific Elastic query API.
 Syntax usage is `_elAPI` `query_type`(`param1`,`param2`,...), where `query_type` maps specific Elastic query, and `param1`,`param2`,... allows you to pass parameters to that query.
 Typically `param1` is the search criteria and `param2` is the column involved in the query.
 Other parameters are optionals and change according different query types.
-For example `analyze_wildcard`, `fuzzy_max_expansions` etc. must to be declared in this way:
+For example `analyze_wildcard`, `fuzzy_max_expansions` etc. These configuration settings must to be declared in this way:
 `_elAPI query_string('search criteria','field1,field2,object.*','analyze_wildcard:true','fuzzy_max_expansions:15')`
 esqlj will dynamically cast params value type according to expected parameter Elastic query object.